Lkoren/lkoren.github.io/blog/_posts/2013-10-05-Aesthetec.md

   <img src="/assets/2013-10-05/Baylor_halfsize.jpg" alt="Baylor College of Medicine, Special Care Building"/>
 </div>

 Aesthetec won the contract for a series of LED signage display panels.
-The panels are high resolution LED elements [well, *higher* resolution than your average commodity red/green LED matrix.
+The panels are high resolution LED elements &mdash; well, *higher* resolution than your average commodity red/green LED matrix.
 Picture elements are about 1mm in size.
 They're sold in small blocks that are 32 x 32 LED elements in size.
 Aesthetec's custom assembly is an array of 1 x 10 block (giving 320 x 32 pixels per row) mounted onto custom electronics and mounting hardware.
 This give you a nice sturdy modular LED strip with a small depth footprint.
-For Baylor these LED strips are then mounted into a frame behind Alabaster or wood veneer, allowing the light to diffuse through.]
+For Baylor these LED strips are then mounted into a frame behind Alabaster or wood veneer, allowing the light to diffuse through.

 Each panel is driven by a RaspberryPi server which stores the current state of the panel, sends commands to the firmware and allows the College staff to do Create/Read/Update/Delete operations on the current and saved states for the panels.